roshanrai1304/Real-Esatate-Project/README.md

 Housing dataset which contains information about different houses in Boston.This data was originally a part of UCI Machine Learning Repository and has been removed now.

-We can also access this data from the scikit-learn library.
+I can also access this data from the scikit-learn library.

 There are 506 samples and 13 feature variables in this dataset.
 The objective is to predict the value of prices of the house using the given features.